-This measure evaluates the savings from installing low-flow domestic water devices to reduce overall water flow in general and hot water flow in particular.
-Low-flow faucet aerators reduce the water flow, relative to standard aerators, from the fixture.
-Pre-rinse spray valves often used in commercial and institutional kitchens are designed to remove food waste from dishes prior to dishwashing.
+This measure evaluates the savings from installing low flow domestic water devices to reduce overall water flow in general and hot water flow in particular.
+Low flow showerheads and faucet aerators reduce the water flow, relative to standard showerheads and aerators, from the fixture.
+Pre-rinse spray valves-often used in commercial and institutional kitchens-are designed to remove food waste from dishes prior to dishwashing.
+Replacing standard pre-rinse spray valves with low flow valves will reduce water use.